Tips to benefit from – and traps to avoid

 The judge ruled in favor of HMRC on the basis that the use of the house for business was limited: the accountant received a client on average less than once a week, the bedrooms used for business were relatively small, and there was a lack of evidence from the taxpayer to support a higher than 20% proportion of claim suggested by HMRC: ‘It was for G to show what percentage of the expense of maintaining, heating and lighting his home was deductible.
 On the very limited evidence adduced the figure of 50% was too high.
 The Revenue’s figure of 20% was not unreasonable.’

 The case shows how important it is to be able to present records evidencing the level of activity carried out from home.
 It is up to the taxpayer to demonstrate how he arrived at the amounts.
 Workings should be kept on file.
 If there is no record of how amounts are proportioned, HMRC may propose an allocation much harsher than would be expected.
 Information such as numbers of clients visiting premises, diaries documenting time spent working, meter readings, and itemized telephone bills may be required to support apportionment.
 Maintaining this information is time-consuming but may mean a difference between a 50% and a 20% cost apportionment and tax liability.

 Some complications may arise when assets used by a sole trader are owned jointly by the sole trader and someone else.

-For example mortgage interest proportion in relation to home office in a house owned jointly by a married couple needs to be restricted to amounts in relation to the other co-owner’s part being used by the sole trader (as the sole trader cannot charge himself for part of an asset he owns himself).
+Mortgage interest proportion in relation to the home office in a house owned jointly by a married couple needs to be restricted to amounts in relation to the other co-owners part being used by the sole trader (as the sole trader cannot charge himself for part of an asset he owns himself).